x00tex/hackTheBox/Boxes/linux/Retired/writer/README.md

 APT::Update::Post-Invoke {"COMMAND";};
 ```

-But apt only execute root/sudo and thats why there is a cronjob is running that executes `/usr/bin/apt-get update` commnad in every few minutes, i found this by monitoring processes with `pspy`
+But apt only execute root/sudo and thats why there is a cronjob is running that executes `/usr/bin/apt-get update` command in every few minutes, i found this by monitoring processes with `pspy`
 ```bash
 2021/12/14 10:56:03 CMD: UID=0    PID=14803  | /usr/bin/apt-get update
 ```